A Brief History of Mitsubishi cars

-Mitsubishi Motors Corporation came into existance on the 22nd April 1970, although the manufacture of Mitsubishi cars, can be traced back to 1917.
-The Mitsubishi Shipbuilding Company, produced the Model A. With seven seats, the Model A was entirely hand built, unfortunately though, other manufacturers at this time had moved into mass production and with the Mitsubishi proving to be so labour intensive / expensive to produce, the Model A was discontinued in 1921 after only 22 had been built.
+Mitsubishi Motors Corporation came into existence on the 22nd of April 1970, although the manufacture of Mitsubishi cars can be traced back to 1917.
+The Mitsubishi Shipbuilding Company, produced the Model A. With seven seats, the Model A was entirely hand-built, unfortunately, though, other manufacturers at this time had moved into mass production and with the Mitsubishi proving to be so labour intensive / expensive to produce, the Model A was discontinued in 1921 after only 22 had been built.

 Buying a new car using the services of reputable car broker will be one of the best moves you will make when looking to buy a cheap new car.
 Broker 4 cars has been a car broker in the UK since 2000 and has grown in reputation over the years, amongst car dealers and customers alike, as an honest, hard working, discounted car broker who's service standards to all it's customers are second to none.

 Broker4cars is an exceptional new car broker in the respect that every customer is treated as an individual.
 We guide you through the process of buying discounted new cars right from the point where we receive your referral over the internet through to the time you place an order with one of our associated new UK car dealers or suppliers.